Jerusalem Bird Observatory

 The Jerusalem Bird Observatory is an urban bird observatory in Israel, sited on a 5000 m2 plot in central Jerusalem between the Knesset and the Supreme Court.

 History

 The Jerusalem Bird Observatory was established in 1994 by the Society for the Protection of Nature in Israel.
-It was founded by the naturalist Amir Balaban and the ornithologist Gidon Perleman.
+It was founded by the naturalist Amir Balaban and the ornithologist Gidon Perlman.

 In 2016, 50,000 tourists visited the park.